AssetFetch/spec/spec.md

 The unlocking system in AssetFetch works by linking individual components to an "unlocking query".

-When operating *without* asset unlocking, the provider includes download information for every component in every implementation into its original list of suggested implementations.
+When operating *without* asset unlocking, there is only one download-related piece of information that the provider MUST define:

-When operating *with* asset unlocking, the provider initially withholds the download information that would normally be sent for one or all of the components in one or all of the implementations.
+- The query to download the component file (for every component)

-If it does that with at least one component, it then MUST instead provide:
+When operating *with* asset unlocking, the provider MUST instead provide the following information:

-- A description of one or multiple unlocking queries
+- A list containing one or multiple **unlocking queries**
-- A mapping between components and unlocking queries
+- A mapping between components and said unlocking queries
-- A query to receive the previously withheld download information for every locked component component which the client can execute after the unlocking has happened.
+- The query to download the component file (for every component)

-The client SHOULD then present the required unlocking queries (along with the accompanying charges, if any, that the provider has declared will happen to) to the user.
+The client SHOULD then present the required unlocking queries (along with any accompanying charges that the provider has declared) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) required to unlock all components it wants to download and then queries the provider for the previously withheld real download links, which MAY be ephemeral or otherwise personalized to the user.
+If the user agrees, the client first performs the unlocking query (or queries) required to unlock all components it wants to download and then performs the real download queries.

 This component-level linking gives providers flexibility in how they structure the unlocking process.